 Conflict of Interest (or lack thereof): The financial services industry is unfortunately wrought with conflicts.
 Our fee-only status eliminates many but not all conflicts that can arise between the financial advisor and the client.
 Given that we are granted trading authority, there are two significant ways in which the adviser/client relationship can be compromised and we have taken deliberate measures to mitigate these conflicts.

 1) Front-running: We have developed a concise set of rules set out in our ADV, Part 2 which prevents us from front-running our client accounts.
-The State of Texas Securities Board typically inspects our firm every three years and compliance with these self-imposed rules is part of their inspection process.

 2) Free-riding: When our block trades are executed at Interactive Brokers, all allocations are done in real-time and thus making it impossible for us to free-ride our client accounts.
 You can click here to learn more about these all-too-important issues.